mavryk-network/mavryk-taquito/docs/wallet_API.md

 ## Originating a contract

 In the Mavryk lingo, "origination" means "deployment of a contract to the blockchain".
-Before Taquito, this was painstaking work as it required to interact directly with a Mavryk node and type commands to originate the contract.
+Before Webmavryk, this was painstaking work as it required to interact directly with a Mavryk node and type commands to originate the contract.
 But not anymore!
-With Taquito, you only need the Michelson code and the initial storage to make it happen.
+With Webmavryk, you only need the Michelson code and the initial storage to make it happen.

 First, you need to get the code of the contract.
 If you deploy a contract you wrote, then you already have the code.
 If you want to deploy a copy of a contract, you can easily get its code with the following method: